rtbrick/bngblaster/docsrc/sources/configuration/interfaces_access.rst

    * - `network-interface`
      - Select the corresponding network interface for this session
      -
+   * - `a10nsp-interface`
+     - Select the corresponding A10NSP interface for this session
+     -
    * - `type`
      - Set access type (`pppoe` or `ipoe`)
      - pppoe